drgroot/nodejsmq/README.md

 | `routingKey`  | `''` | Routing key to use when binding to an exchange |
 | `assertQueue`  | `true` | If true, assert the queue into existence. |
 | `assertQueueOptions`  | `{}` | Options to pass when asserting the queue |

+nodeMQ.**reply** (message, channel, response) [Promise]

+ * `message` Content to send
+ * `channel` Channel being used for consumption
+ * `response` Content used to response

+Replies to a message. `response` will be packed into a binary before being sent.
+If message is not meant to replied to, it will not reply with anything.
+It will ack the message.

 ### Publishing